Seemee/algoxtools/README.md

 ```

 ### bool exact_cover( array )
-This is the main function to flip through exact cover solutions, it returns a boolean True if reached an exact cover and returns a boolean False if finished.
+This is the main function allowing to flip through the exact covers, it returns a boolean True if an exact cover solution is reached and returns a boolean False if finished.
 ### Example:
 ```
 while axt.exact_cover( array )